 - The Data Center is classified as TIER III, N+1.
 This classification requires redundancy in MEP systems to facilitate back-up and it also provides higher levels of building security than existing state facilities.

-- Project Targets Mass LEED+, but higher LEED levels and "green Data Center" are goals.
+- Project Targeted Mass LEED+, but higher LEED levels and "green Data Center" were goals.

 - Project location is adjacent to new Federal Court and in historic area of downtown Springfield requiring design and preservation efforts as well as security and operational goals.